ApiRTC/web-agent/README.md

 ## Dynamic control

-Using url parameters to provide information to the i-framed **web-agent** application is good for static and/or default values.
+Using url parameters to provide information to the iframe-d **web-agent** application is good for static and/or initial values.
 But the values can't be changed without reloading.

-However, the hosting application may need to change the **Conversation** **name**, or update guest phone number without reloading the i-framed **web-agent** application.
+However, the hosting application may need to change the **Conversation** **name**, or update guest phone number with no reload.

 Also, the **web-agent** application has real-time features that the hosting application may need to be notified of.
 For example, when a snapshot is taken, this is up to the hosting application to handle it (just display it, or upload it to a database server).